Physical Sunscreen vs. Chemical Sunscreen: Which Should You Use?

 What Is Physical (or Mineral) Sunscreen?

 Physical, or mineral, sunscreen contains one or both of these active mineral ingredients: zinc oxide and titanium dioxide.
-“Physical block is made of zinc and/or titanium oxide and it acts like a wall that does not absorb in the skin,” says Dr. Elizabeth Houshmand, double board-certified dermatologist based in Texas.
+“Physical block is made of zinc and/or titanium oxide and it acts like a wall that does not absorb in the skin,” says Dr. Elizabeth Houshmand, a double board-certified dermatologist based in Texas.
 “It sits on the skin as a protective layer.”
-One of our favorites is the La Roche-Posay Anthelios Mineral SPF 30 Moisturizer with Hyaluronic Acid.
+One of our favorites is the CeraVe Hydrating Mineral Sunscreen SPF 50 Face Lotion.

-Dr. Houshmand notes that physical sunscreen is less likely to clog pores, so they’re great for acne-prone skin types as well.
+Dr. Houshmand notes that physical sunscreen is less likely to clog pores, so it’s great for acne-prone skin types as well.

 What Is Chemical Sunscreen?

 “Chemical sunscreens are made up of ingredients that absorb into the skin, and will subsequently absorb the rays and scatter UV rays into the skin as heat,” says Dr. Vega.
-Common ingredients used in chemical sunscreens are octylcrylene, avobenzone, octinoxate, octisalate, oxybenzone, homosalate and helioplex.
-One of our favorites is the CeraVe Ultra-Light Moisturizing Lotion with SPF 30.
+Common ingredients used in chemical sunscreens are octocrylene, avobenzone, octinoxate, octisalate, oxybenzone, homosalate and helioplex.
+Our go-to chemical sunscreen is the La Roche-Posay Anthelios UV Correct Face Sunscreen SPF 70 with Niacinamide.

 Dr. Houshmand says that one of the biggest benefits of chemical sunscreens is that they’re available in multiple formulations, such as aerosol sprays, lotions and sticks.
 And because they are designed to absorb into skin, they can be easier to apply.

-However, according to Dr. Houshmand, chemical sunscreens can cause irritation for sensitive skin types.
+However, according to Dr. Houshmand, chemical sunscreens can irritate sensitive skin types.
 “Additionally, the sun can break down their effectiveness over time, so it’s important to reapply throughout the day,” she says.

 The Pros and Cons of Each